gusmakali/lt2212-v20-a3/README.md

 The `--hl` argument is the number of hidden layers it should run with and the `--choice` argument takes only 1 or 2.
 Using 1 will make the program use ReLU activation function and 2 will make it use Softmax.
 Same training information and reports will be printed as in part 2.

 # bonus

 You can run the bonus part simply by calling `python3 partbonus.py output.csv plot.png`.
 This will use the same `output.csv` and the same functions from part3 with the ReLU activation function but will run it several times with different sizes of hidden layers.
 Then it will generate a `plot.png` file with the plot.
 Example `plot.png` output from one run is included in the git repository.
+The bonus script imports a function from a3_model.py.
+Please, run in in the same directory.

 # as a note